Bachelor of Arts

 This minor will introduce you to the world of the media, from traditional to contemporary forms of journalism.
 You'll learn how the media operates, what they want and what makes the news.

-This minor introduces you to some world histories, including ancient, medieval, modern and twentieth-century eras.
+This minor introduces you to world histories, including ancient, medieval, modern and twentieth-century eras.

 Calling all storytellers, this minor helps you to develop and refine your skills in writing engaging works for different audiences and markets.